cosmos/cosmos-sdk/docs/architecture/adr-050-auto-compound-rewards.md

 distribution rewards.
 As a result, there has been a proliferation of scripts, tooling and clients off-chain to facilitate such a mechanism.
 However, these methods are ad-hoc, often provide a cumbersome UX, and do not scale well to multiple networks.

+Thus, we propose a mechanism to modify the `x/distribution` module to allow for delegators to auto-compound their rewards on-chain.